oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

         -   Storage - a list of Storage Domains.
         -   Templates - a list of Templates.
         -   Virtual Machines - a list of Virtual Machines (with Plugged/UnPlugged status column).
-    -   Contains a table of all the disks in the system.
+    -   Contains a list of all the disks in the system - sortable by Floating/Shared/Managed attributes.
     -   Each row is composed of the following columns:

       Name (unique), Description, Size, Actual Size, Type, Allocation, Interface, Creation Date, Floating(Yes/No), Shared(Yes/No), Managed(Yes/No).